Villa-Lobos State Park

 Villa-Lobos State Park (Parque Estadual Villa-Lobos) is a park in São Paulo, Brazil.
 It is named after composer Heitor Villa-Lobos, and is located next to Pinheiros River.
 It was created in 1989 on a site that was previously used as a rubbish tip.
 The park now has around 37,000 trees.
-It hosts the annual Aberto de São Paulo.
+It hosted the annual Aberto de São Paulo from 2001 until 2014 and in 2025 started to host the SP Open.

 Location

 The park is located the Alto de Pinheiros district to the west of the centre of São Paulo.

 History

 In the late 1980s the area where the park is now located was used as a rubbish tip.
 The western area was used by the Companhia de Entrepostos e Armazéns Gerais do Estado de São Paulo (Company of Warehouses and General Warehouses of the State of São Paulo, CEAGESP) for their garbage disposal, and around 80 families were scavenging for food and packaging there.
 The central part was used as a waste dump for civil construction, and the eastern part was used to hold dredged material from the Pinheiros river.

 The first studies to turn the area into a park were carried out in 1987 as part of the centenary of Heitor Villa-Lobos's birth.
 State decrees allocated 732,000 sqm to create the park, dedicated to leisure, culture and sport.
 The Departamento de Águas e Energia Elétrica (Department of Water and Electric Power, DAEE) started to clear the site in 1989, removing the families that were living there, and 500,000 m3 of debris that was larger than 1 m diameter.
 The site was landscaped by moving 2,000,000 m3 of earth.
 The Boaçava creek, which runs through the site, was channelized.

 The new park was designed by Décio Tozzi, with a "music city" theme.

 The administration of the park was changed in January 2004 to the Secretaria do Meio Ambiente (State Department of Environment, SMA) of São Paulo state, with emergency maintenance carried out at the park in the same year, and the possibility of extending the park was started to be investigated.
 In 2011 plans were announced to expand the park by 20% by incorporating a 123,000 sqm area currently used for the construction of Line 4 of the São Paulo Metro.

 Around 5,000 people visit the park each day during the week, around 20,000 people during weekends, and around 30,000 people during holidays.